PSLmodels/OG-Core/docs/book/content/calibration/tax_functions.md

   Rearranging {eq}`EqTaxCalcLiabETR2` gives the definition of an effective tax rate ($ETR$) as total tax liability divided by unadjusted gross income, or rather, total tax liability as a percent of unadjusted gross income.

   A marginal tax rate ($MTR$) is defined as the change in total tax liability from a small change income.
-In `OG-USA`, we differentiate between the marginal tax rate on labor income ($MTRx$) and the marginal tax rate on capital income ($MTRy$).
+In `OG-Core`, we differentiate between the marginal tax rate on labor income ($MTRx$) and the marginal tax rate on capital income ($MTRy$).

   ```{math}
   :label: EqTaxCalcMTRx